 Both pools are accessible by train.

 The Peak Park run hire centres (which can be found on the High Peak and Tissington trails and at Fairholmes in the Derwent Valley) where they maintain a range of cycles, child buggies, trailer bikes, tandems and trikes for people of all abilities.
-The newly opened tunnels on the Monsal Trail offer another traffic free route in the area.
+The open tunnels on the Monsal Trail offer another traffic free route in the area.
 For expert advice on traffic free cycling along trails and other routes throughout the Peak District visit the Peak Park web site.

 The Moorland Visitor Centre across the road from The Peak Centre is the nerve centre of the Moors for the Future conservation project.
 The Moorland Centre is there to help visitors to understand moorland ecology and how they can contribute to the preservation of an unique part of our national heritage.